SsSanzo/obsidian-gantt/README.md

 | ```text.title```                    | The chart title                                                                                     |
 # Limitations
 - The Go To Event only allows navigation to other obsidian pages.
 External URLs are not allowed for security reasons.
+- Style only works properly in dark mode.